benc-uk/nodejs-demoapp/README.md

 - **'Monitor'** - Display realtime monitoring data, showing memory usage/total and process CPU load.
 - **'Weather'** - (Optional) Gets the location of the client page (with HTML5 Geolocation).
 The resulting location is used to fetch weather data from the [OpenWeather](https://openweathermap.org/) API
 - **'Todo'** - (Optional) This is a small todo/task-list app which uses MongoDB as a database.
-- **'User Account'** - (Optional) When configured with Azure AD (application client id and secret) user login button will be enabled, and an user-account details page enabled, which calls the Microsoft Graph API
+- **'User Account'** - (Optional) When configured with Azure AD (application client id) user login button will be enabled, and an user-account details page enabled, which calls the Microsoft Graph API

 ![screen](https://user-images.githubusercontent.com/14982936/55620043-dfe96480-5791-11e9-9746-3b42a3a41e5f.png)
 ![screen](https://user-images.githubusercontent.com/14982936/55620045-dfe96480-5791-11e9-94f3-6d788ed447c1.png)